joelvaneenwyk/alt-snap-windows/AltSnap.md

   beginning of the title, in the form: `*end of title|class start*`
   Example: `*|Winamp*`.
 This may be useful to make better rules.
   Note that the processes blacklists are not concerned by this.
-- New: If the first element of a blacklist is *|*, then all windows that are not listed will be considered as part of the blacklist.
-This turns the blacklist into a whitelist ie: list of windows for which AltDrag will be enabled.
+- New: If the first element of a blocklist is `*|*`, then all windows that are not listed will be considered as part of the blocklist.
+This turns the blocklist into a whitelist ie: list of windows for which AltDrag will be enabled.
 It can be useful if you only want to use AltDrag on very few programs, then you just enable it on those programs.
   Both title|class and processes.exe styles are supported.